gabrieljones/DungeonCrawl/README.md

  - Other Avatars are consumed by the ASCEND broadcast.
    - If I made Avatars ignore ASCEND, then multiple players each racing their own Avatar to the surface might be a thing.
  - Need a victory animation for the Avatar tile itself.
+ - Six minutes is too long for the current difficulty.
+Might make it three minutes instead.